 During perimenopause, hormonal fluctuations become more pronounced as the ovaries gradually produce less estrogen and progesterone, causing various physical and emotional changes.
 These changes can include irregular menstrual cycles, hot flashes, night sweats, mood swings, and changes in libido.

-Perimenopause - or the period leading up to menopause - is something all women experience.
+Perimenopause can last for several years and can vary greatly from person to person in terms of symptoms and duration.
 But the fact that so many people share the perimenopausal symptoms does not make it easier to cope with them.

-Whether you are dealing with barely noticeable signs, or the changes are so drastic that you are struggling to recognise yourself, there is a lot that can be done to make this vulnerable time more enjoyable.
-In this guide by Innopure, you’ll find some actionable tips to help you cope gracefully with the changes happening in your body and mind.
+Whether you are dealing with barely noticeable signs, or the changes are so drastic that you are struggling to recognise yourself, there is a lot that can be done and understanding perimenopause is crucial for women as it helps them navigate and manage the challenges associated with this significant life stage.
+In this guide you’ll find some actionable tips to help you cope with the changes happening in your body and mind.

-- Minerals - minerals like Zinc, Calcium, Magnesium, and Iron can help you cope with the increased demand on your body and reduce the risk of dangerous deficiencies.
+- Minerals - minerals like Zinc, Calcium, Magnesium, and Iron can help you cope with the increased demand on your body and reduce the risk of deficincies.

 But while moving your body is essential, so is finding a fitness routine that works for the changing needs of your body.
 While you might have been able to endure long aerobic sessions, you might now need to resort to interval training, weight lifting, and reduced cardio.
 Don’t forget that, no matter the type of exercise you choose, the secret is in finding an activity that you truly enjoy and you can be consistent with!

 4. Protect Your Health during perimenopause With Wise Lifestyle Choices